+HOSPITALITY BUSINESS

+HB

-HOSPITALITY BUSINESS HB School of Hospitality Business The Eli Broad College of Business and The Eli Broad Graduate School of Management 100 Introduction to Hospitality Business Fall, Spring.
+School of Hospitality Business Eli Broad College of Business and The Eli Broad Graduate School of Management

+100 Introduction to Hospitality Business Fall, Spring.
 2(2-0) R: Not open to juniors or seniors.
-SA: HB 200 Sectors, segments and disciplines of the hospitality and tourism industries.
+SA: HB 200

+Sectors, segments and disciplines of the hospitality and tourism industries.
 Impact of travel and tourism.
 Hospitality trends.
 Overview of accounting, marketing, and sales.

-Service Management Principles 105 Fall, Spring.
+Service Management Principles 105

+Fall, Spring.
 2(2-0) RB: HB 100 R: Open to freshmen or sophomores and open to juniors or seniors in the School of Hospitality Business.

 Concept of service organizations.
 Key issues in delivering and managing services.
 Service intangibility.
 Needs, expectations, habituation and customer satisfaction.
-Prepurchase and postpurchase behav- 201 Hospitality Business Professional Development I Fall, Spring.
+Prepurchase and postpurchase behaviors

+201 Hospitality Business Professional Development I

+Fall, Spring.
 1(1-0) RB: HB 100 or concurrently R: Open to undergraduate students in the School of Hospitality Business.

 Self-assessment of personal and professional interests, values, and skills.
 Definition of professional goals.
 Career planning.
 Offered half of semester.

-210 Introduction to the Casino Industry Fall of odd years.
-3(3-0) Social issues of gaming, casino games of chance, management controls and marketing plans.
-Management of Lodging Systems 237 Fall, Spring.
-3(3-0) RB: HB 100 or concurrently R: Not open to seniors.
+Introduction to the Casino Industry 210 Fall of odd years.
+3(3-0)

+Social issues of gaming, casino games of chance, management controls and marketing plans.

+Management of Lodging Systems 237

+Fall, Spring.
+3(3-0) RB: HB 100 or concur-

-Interrelated systems in lodging operations.
-Front desk, reservations, housekeeping, private branch exchange (PBX) telecommunications, guest services and security.
+rently R: Not open to seniors.
+Interrelated systems in lodging operations for front desk/guest services, reservations, housekeeping, engineering, sales/conference services, accounting, security as well as food and beverage.
 Segmentation of lodging products and associated management challenges.

-265 Food Management: Safety and Nutrition Spring.
-3(3-0) RB: HB 100 R: Not open to seniors.
+Food Management: Safety and Nutrition Fall, Spring.
+3(3-0) RB: HB 100 or concur-265 rently R: Not open to seniors.
 Standards of microbiology, sanitation, nutrition, and other quality issues in food management.
 Chemical, health, and workplace standards.
 Management of product quality and costs.

-267 Management of Food and Beverage Fall, Spring.
+267 Management of Food and Beverage Systems

+Fall, Spring.
 3(3-0) RB: HB 100 or concurrently R: Not open to seniors.